krissc-croesus/lhsdh-freeagents/README.md

-# LhsdbFreeagents
+# LHSDB Free Agents

+This project is a web application for managing free agents for a sports league, likely the LHSDB.
+It allows users to view all available free agents, manage their own free agents, handle negotiations and offers, and track team salary caps.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

+## Key Technologies Used

+*   **Angular 14**: The core framework for building the application.
+*   **Angular Material**: For UI components.
+*   **Bootstrap**: For styling and layout.
+*   **AWS Amplify**: For backend integration (e.g., authentication, API).
+*   **NGX Spinner**: To display loading indicators.

 ## Development server